yandexdataschool/eScience-2016-everware/main.md

 ## Everware is ...

-... about re-useable science, it allows people to jump right in to your research code.
+... about re-useable science, it allows people to jump right into your research code.
 Lets you launch _Jupyter_ notebooks from a git repository with a click of a button.

 - https://github.com/everware - Code
 - https://everware.rep.school.yandex.net - Yandex instance